meseznik/mobile-tetris/README.md

 ### To do
 #### Game
--Level increment
+- Level increment
--Save Highscore localy
+- Save Highscore localy
--Allow to save as an app, webmanifest
+- Allow to save as an app, webmanifest
--Nicer UI
+- Nicer UI
--Dynamic screen size
+- Dynamic screen size
--Sound effects with webaudio
+- Sound effects with webaudio

 #### General
--Build proccess
+- Build proccess
--Lint
+- Lint